yuminyea/You-re-the-One-Whom-I-m-Talking-To/README.md

 ### Pre-Built Executables
 1. Download the appropriate executable from the `Builds/` folder.
+2. Ensure all devices are connected to the same network.
-2. Start the server executable first.
+3. Start the server executable first and confirm it is running.
-3. Run the respective client executable (Pedestrian, Cyclist, Driver).
+4. Run the respective client executable (Pedestrian, Cyclist, Driver).
-4. Follow the on-screen instructions to connect to the server.
+5. Follow the on-screen instructions to connect to the server.

 ---